Flink architecture¶

 There are different deployment models:

 - Deploy on executing cluster, this is the session mode.
-Use session cluster to run multiple jobs: we need a JobManager container.
+Use session cluster to run multiple jobs: we need a separate JobManager container for that.

 Flink can run on any common resource manager like Hadoop Yarn, Mesos, or Kubernetes.
 For development purpose, we can use docker images to deploy a Session or Job cluster.